deepchecks/deepchecks/docs/source/nlp/usage_guides/text_data_object.rst

 =======================

 The default ``TextData`` constructor expects to get a sequence of raw text strings or tokenized text.
-The rest of the arguments are optional, but if your data has labels you would want to define them, as many checks require the dataset labels in order to run.
+The rest of the arguments are optional, but if you have labels for your data you would want to define them in the constructor, as many checks require the dataset labels in order to run.

 .. admonition:: Defining task_type